Upknowledge/voicemeeter-remote/readme.md

 # Voicemeeter-remote

-Voicemeeter-remote is a Node.js wrapper for the official voicemeeterRemote DLL available in the installation directory of [Voicemeeter][voicemeeter], [Voicemeeter banana][voicemeeter-banana], [Voicemeeter potato][voicemeeter-potato].
+Voicemeeter-remote is a Node.js wrapper for the official voicemeeterRemote DLL available in the installation directory of [Voicemeeter][voicemeeter], [Voicemeeter banana][voicemeeter-banana], or [Voicemeeter potato][voicemeeter-potato].
 More informations about the DLL is available [here](https://forum.vb-audio.com/viewtopic.php?f=8&t=346)

 # How to use it ?
 ### First install it